marchlo/eddn_spark_compose/README.md

 ## Docker
 ### Linux
-For deatiled information take a look at the [Docker Documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/), the first Link in chapter References.
+For detailed information take a look at the [Docker Documentation](https://docs.docker.com/install/linux/docker-ce/ubuntu/), the first Link in chapter References.

 #### Uninstall the old version
 Make sure that no outdated Docker version is installed: